InsaneDruid/CBM-D9096/README.md

 ## The features that got removed
 The display with its display controller, the clock, the clock battery, the buttons for interfacing with the display, and the IEC connector have been removed.
 The circuitry to support SD cards (mainly the 3.3 V power regulator) has also been moved to the readily available card modules.
 This allows the use of SD and MicroSD modules and the aforementioned flexibility in positioning these modules in a housing.

+## The SD card adapters - 1.10 adding more options
+The board now features two headers to attach readily available SD card and Micro SD card modules.
+The one marked *5V SPI SD-CARD* is operating at 5 volts!
+The card modules attached here  MUST have appropriate level shifters installed.
+Tis applies to nearly all readily available Micro SD card modules, but only some older SD card modules.
+Tested and working boards are: *DEBO MICROSD 2* and *C-Control Pro Nr.
+197220* Boards that just use a voltage regulator and some passive resistors do NOT work on this header!

+The one marked *3.3V SPI SD-CARD* is operating at 3.3 volts using a TXU0304 SPI level shifter and a 3.3V regulator.The card modules attached here don't need (and should *not* have!) their own level shifters.
+This applies to nearly all readily available full size SD card modules.

+Note: you CANNOT install two SD card modules at the same time!

 ## The Firmware
-The CBM D9096 in general can be used with the standard petSD+ version of the NODISKEMU firmware.
-As the petSD+ uses a single pin of the in adc mode with the different buttons forming different voltage dividers with 2.79V = no button pressed, the Resistors R1 and R2 are neccessary when using the official firmware.

-Andy Grady has provided a customized [firmware](https://github.com/InsaneDruid/cbm-d9096/blob/main/firmware/cbm-d9096.bin "cbm-d9096.bin") in which the button input is completely deactivated, so that the use of a voltage divider is no longer necessary and R1 and R2 can be omitted.
-This *should* also improve stability against input voltage fluctuations, as the button voltages where very tightly spaced with only 0.1x Volt between different input meanings
+Andy Grady has provided a customized [firmware](https://github.com/InsaneDruid/cbm-d9096/blob/main/firmware/cbm-d9096.bin "cbm-d9096.bin") in which the button input is completely deactivated, so that the use of a voltage divider and filtered analog voltage is no longer necessary and with V1.1.0 these supporting parts are omitted.

 ### Firmware installation
 * Flash the [bootloader](https://github.com/InsaneDruid/cbm-d9096/blob/main/firmware/new-bootloader-for-16-MHz-petSD-plus.hex "new-bootloader-for-16-MHz-petSD-plus.hex") file to the Atmega.